 Indexly

 Indexly is positioned as a combined SEO and AI visibility platform.
-Its public site says it monitors visibility score, sentiment, share of voice, prompt-level mentions, citation gaps, AI readiness, AI traffic, and AI crawler activity across platforms including ChatGPT, Claude, Gemini, Grok, and Perplexity.
+Its public site says it monitors visibility score, sentiment, share of voice, prompt-level mentions, citation gaps, AI readiness, AI traffic, and AI crawler activity across major AI search platforms.

 What Indexly gets right is framing AI visibility alongside traditional SEO, indexing, content generation, and traffic analytics.
 The caveat for dev tool teams is the same one to check everywhere else: whether the monitored prompts map to technical buyer behavior, whether you can inspect the actual responses, and whether competitor comparisons run against the same query set.